intel/pcm/WINDOWS_HOWTO.md

 Command-line utility:

 1.Compile the windows MSR driver (msr.sys) with Windows DDK Kit (see the sources in the WinMSRDriver directory).
-For Windows 7 you have to sign the msr.sys driver additionally ([http://msdn.microsoft.com/en-us/library/ms537361(VS.85).aspx](%22http://)).
+For Windows 7 and later versions you have to sign the msr.sys driver additionally ([http://msdn.microsoft.com/en-us/library/ms537361(VS.85).aspx](%22http://)).

 2.Build the pcm.exe utility in the PCM_Win using Microsoft Visual Studio